This document is unofficial and not endorsed by my school or employers.

 Something to note is that many companies in the US (particularly California) are much more laid back and don’t care if you wear a suit or not.
 Depends on the company.
 We suit up for Morgan Stanley but not Facebook.

 CECA says not to do US in your first year.
 Even if you only have 4 months of school under your belt, there is no actual restriction for going in first year.
 Some of us have done it without trouble successfully.

 Ask the pay in the interview.
-There is no reason not too.
-If they give you some ’competitive pay’ ask them in an email before you accept their offer. ’Competitive pay’ can range from $25/hr - $45/hr with or without housing and plane tickets.
+There is no reason not to.
+If they give you some ’competitive pay’ ask them in an email before you accept their offer. ’competitive pay’ can range from $25/hr - $45/hr with or without housing and plane tickets.

 Ask if they offer any help in terms of relocation.

-Ask if they cover flight.
-If you are going to San Francisco, $500-750 round trip after tax as a guide.
+Ask if they cover flights.
+If you are going to San Francisco, use $500-750 round trip after tax as a guide.
 New York is a lot cheaper.

 Some people prefer spending a few days in a hotel at their company’s expense as they wrap-up apartment search (as making housing decisions while still in Canada is risky).

 Sometimes stipends are large, sometimes they are not.
 If you’re not sure, assume your stipend will be taxed at ~26% in California.
 We’ve heard you can get much of it back if you save your receipts, something to look into.